kontainapp/guide/docs/README.md

 # Introduction

 [Kontain](https://kontain.app) was founded on the insight that 2013-era containers are far too insecure, slow, and bloated for the demands of the 2020s as explained here.

+*Kontain creates strongly isolated containers with fortress-strong security isolation, thousands of times faster startup, and vastly smaller footprint.*

-Fully integrated with Docker and Kubernetes with a OCI and CRI compliant approach, and requiring no changes to source code, CI, or DevOps tooling, Kontain simply delivers strongly isolated containers with fortress-strong security isolation, thousands of times faster startup, and vastly smaller footprint.
+*Kontain is fully integrated with Docker and Kubernetes with a OCI and CRI compliant approach, and requiring no changes to source code, CI, or DevOps tooling.*

 To use Kontain, view the [Install Guide](/gettingstarted/install)